Battle of Aranas: Prelude

 On November 8, 2007, members of the 1st Platoon, Chosen Company, 2nd Battalion (Airborne), 503rd Infantry Regiment, and 173rd Airborne Brigade moved to the village of Aranas in Nuristan Province to meet with the village chiefs.
-The American platoon consisted of 14 Americans alongside an Afghan-allied squad.
+The American platoon consisted of two squads including 14 Americans alongside an Afghan-allied squad.
 They set out in darkness and arrived there, spending the rest of the day in the village.
 The next morning, the platoon met with the elders, but due to suspicion, the leader of the platoon, 1st Lt.
 Matthew C. Ferrara, ordered the platoon to go back.